johanbook/docs/docs/devops/deployment/README.md

 of resources.
 A task is handled as a job that is queued and given to a machine once available.
 This adds a risk for overhead but one only pays for the actual usage.
 It's also more scalable.

-## Deployment strategies

-- **Canary** is when the new deployment is only released to a fraction of one's user base.
-If no errors are encountered, the fractions can be continuously increased.
-If there are errors one can do a rollback.
-This is the safest approach.
-- **Blue/Green** is when the new deployment is rolled out in parallel to the old and traffic is redirected as the new deployment becomes operational.
-- **Rolling** is when servers are taken down sequentially and upgraded.
-- **A/B** is similar to canary but more intended for design decisions.